 Nine Excellent Tips Before Investing in Oil

 Investing in oil can be a way to enter into a new investment category to help turbo-charge your portfolio.
 Investing in crude oil is an area of focus that brings with it certain risks.
-The main risks are failure to obtain production and risk associated with fluctuating prices.
+The main risks a failure to obtain production and risk associated with fluctuating prices.

-Your objective should be to reduce the risk exposure in crude oil investments while increasing your exposure to a wide spectrum of projects within the investment category to increase the likelihood of much higher returns than you can obtain in a low interest rate environment.
+Your objective should be to reduce the risk exposure in crude oil investments while increasing your exposure to a wide spectrum of projects within the investment category to increase the likelihood of much higher returns than you can obtain in a low-interest rate environment.

 The EnergyFunders blog is a great source of knowledge for new and experienced investors alike.
 Feel free to get started with our e-book to get a basic introduction to oil and gas investments.
 Or, you can keep reading.
 There are some key points right off the bat that can help you keep risk at a manageable level and maximize upside potential.